Christmas Markets in Europe

 We were visiting the beautiful La Petite France on the Grande Île (Main Island).

-Get your Christmas mug.
+You can get your Christmas mug.
 These mugs make the perfect souvenir.

 The atmosphere is unique, and the vast food selection includes flaming mulled wine, fluffy fried donuts, and smoked cheeses.